walston/python-server-dev-container/README.md

 ### `requirements.txt`

 Similar to a package.json, this file describes the environment dependencies the repository depends on.
 There are several python utilities that use this format: `pip` is the package manager that ships with python, `conda` and `venv` both generate virtualized environments using `requirements.txt` as an input.
+The `pip` way of generating this file is `pip freeze > requirements.txt` while using this file with pip is achieved via `pip install -r requirements.txt`.

 #### Details